 Why Lifestyle Flexible Option?

-Our Lifestyle Flexible Option offers your clients freedom and cost-effectiveness.
-As well as receiving an initial lump sum of £10,000 or more, your client can set up a cash reserve of £5,000 or more from which they can draw money when they need it.
-This could be more cost-effective than a single lump-sum loan as they’ll only pay interest on the cash they draw down.
+Our lifetime mortgage Lifestyle Flexible Option offers either a one-off cash lump sum of £15,000 or more, tax-free or a one-off cash lump sum with the flexibility of a cash reserve from which your clients can draw their money as and when they need it.
+This is often a cost-effective option as your client only pays interest on the cash they draw down.

 Your client will still own their home and can live in it until they die or move into long-term care, subject to our terms and conditions.
 This applies to both borrowers on joint lifetime mortgages.

 Your clients should be aware that during the mortgage term, interest is charged on the amount borrowed plus interest already added, which can quickly increase the amount owed.
 They won't have to pay tax on the amount they release, but it may affect their tax position and eligibility for certain welfare benefits.
 It will also reduce the amount of inheritance they can leave.

 - Your client receives an initial lump sum to spend as they choose

 - No need to make any repayments during the loan term under normal circumstances (terms and conditions apply)

 - Interest rates are guaranteed for 14 weeks as detailed on your client's offer

 - No upper age limit - anyone aged 55 or over can make use of the equity in their home